Part of the Accessibility audit

 Who this impacts most

-Multilingual sites are especially affected.
+Multilingual sites are most of all affected.
 If a French page has no lang attribute and the user's reader defaults to English, the French content is mispronounced.
 Each language version of the site needs the correct lang value on its html tag.

 How to fix it

 Step 1: Add the lang attribute to your html tag.
 Open your base HTML template (or layout file) and add the lang attribute: <html lang='en'>.
 Use the correct BCP 47 code for your content language.
 For English, use 'en'.
-For US English specifically, use 'en-US'.
+For US English in detail, use 'en-US'.
 For French, use 'fr'.

 Step 3: Set the correct value for each language version.
 If your site has content in multiple languages, each version needs its own lang value.
 A French page should have lang='fr', not lang='en'.
 Check that your translation plugin or routing system sets this correctly.